Proglang-Uni-Freiburg/minirust/README.md

 # Mini Rust

 ## About
 An interpreter for a subset of the rust language.
-The main focus of this project was to algebraic data types with pattern matching.
+The main focus of this project was to implement algebraic data types (ADT's) with pattern matching.

 ### Language Features
 - statically typed